2024 Solar Incentives Guide for Holly Springs, NC - Tax Credits & Rebates

 EcoWatch's Holly Springs, NC Solar Incentives FAQs

-It's best to speak with your local Holly Springs solar installer for a better understanding of which incentives your project will qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those offered by the government of North Carolina, might have other requirements.
+It's a smart idea to get in touch with your local Holly Springs solar installer to get an understanding of which incentives your project may qualify for.
+Typically, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of North Carolina, may have additional requirements.

-An excellent idea would be to talk to the company that installed your solar system – or speak to a local Holly Springs solar installer — to better understand which incentives you might qualify for.
+You should plan to talk to the company that installed your solar system – or speak to a local Holly Springs solar installer — to better understand which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-While we recommend talking to your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many incentives apply to a second home, as long as it is in the United States and owned by you.
-There may be other incentives available specifically for commercial properties, depending on the details.
+While we recommend getting in touch with your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives can be claimed on a second home, as long as it is in the United States and owned by you.
+There may be other incentives available for commercial properties specifically, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.